innavikt/WLtoAthena/README.md

 # WLtoAthena
-some code to make WealthLab to get data from Athena
+some code to make WealthLab get data from Athena